esp-rs/esp-hal-community/esp-hal-smartled/README.md

 ![MSRV](https://img.shields.io/badge/MSRV-1.90-blue?labelColor=1C2C2E&style=flat-square)
 ![Crates.io](https://img.shields.io/crates/l/esp-hal-smartled2?labelColor=1C2C2E&style=flat-square)

-> **NOTE:** This is an enhanced up-to-date fork of [esp-hal-smartled](https://crates.io/crates/esp-hal-smartled), which seems abandoned at the time of writing.
-Users of `esp-hal-smartled` can migrate to `esp-hal-smartled2` with minimal effort.
-If possible, this crate’s features will be merged into `esp-hal-smartled`.
+> **NOTE:** This is an enhanced up-to-date fork of [esp-hal-smartled](https://crates.io/crates/esp-hal-smartled), which seems abandoned.
+Users of `esp-hal-smartled` can migrate to `esp-hal-smartled2` with some effort.

 Allows for the use of an RMT output channel on the ESP32 family to easily drive smart RGB LEDs.
 This is a driver for the [smart-leds](https://crates.io/crates/smart-leds) framework and allows using the utility functions from this crate as well as higher-level libraries based on smart-leds.